Nukeproof Horizon Pro Review

 Servicing/Build

 The Horizon Pro pedal is an 'at ease' pedal having no complications when it comes to servicing or mounting.
 Check out the Nukeproof website for a detailed video with Sam Hill's bike mechanic showing step-by-step how to remove and reinstall new bearings of the Horizon Pro.
 What better tutorial to watch than of the mechanic for the man himself tearing his signature pedal apart?
-A rebuild kit for this pedal starts at $16.99 and includes a full set of new pins.
+A rebuild kit for this pedal is available online and includes a full set of new pins.

-The Horizon pedals are constructed of some of the best materials available but still don't break the bank.
-They are built with a durable Chromoly axle, riding on four sealed bearings, 2 DU bushings, inside of a forged aluminum body, topped with adjustable pins.
+The Horizon pedals contain some of the best materials available but don't break the bank.
+They are built with a durable Chromoly axle, riding on four sealed bearings, and two DU bushings inside a forged aluminum body topped with adjustable pins.
 These are designed to withstand the most aggressive gravity-bound abuse.
 Nukeproof also has replacement parts for every function of the pedals, making these easy to repair if necessary.

 Weight

-Our aluminum test pedals weighed in at 450 grams, which was on the higher end of the scale in our group of both aluminum and composite pedals.
+Our aluminum test pedals weighed in at 450-grams, which was on the higher end of the scale in our group of both aluminum and composite pedals.
 While eliminating weight can be advantageous, we never felt the weight of the Nukeproof as a detriment to their performance or feel.
-There is an option to purchase this pedal with a Titanium axle, which dramatically drops the weight to 392 grams while increasing the price significantly.
-Since this pedal is gravity oriented, weight is less consequential when compared to grip and platform.
+There is an option to purchase this pedal with a Titanium axle, which dramatically drops the weight while increasing the price significantly.
+Since this pedal is gravity-oriented, weight is less consequential when compared to the grip and platform.

 Value

-Currently, many flat pedals out on the market today offering high durability and sleek design are contingent with a hefty cost, but the Nukeproof Horizon Pro pedals happen to be fairly priced.
+Currently, many flat pedals out on the market today offer high durability and sleek design, which are contingent on a hefty cost.
+Still, the Nukeproof Horizon Pro pedals happen to be fairly priced.
 Attention to detail was not left out in the R&D of these bad boys.
-The strength is in the design, and when servicing is needed, it won't break the bank.
+The strength is in the design; it won't break the bank when servicing is needed.
 We feel they are a great value.

 Conclusion